therock297/app-frontend/README.md

 `flutter run` - starts the app.
 Run with --debug flag to optionally run in DEBUG configuration `flutter pub get` - this runs automatically when opening the project but is used download any packages specified in the `pubspec.yaml` file
-`flutter build [platform]` - builds the application for the desired platform (ios for iOS, apk for Android, web for Web) `flutter build [platform] --no-sound-null-safety` same as the above but allows the app to be compiled while using libraries which don't confirm to flutter null safety
+`flutter build [platform]` - builds the application for the desired platform (ios for iOS, apk for Android, web for Web) `flutter build [platform] --no-sound-null-safety` same as the above but allows the app to be compiled while using libraries which don't support to flutter null safety

 ## Testing on Device